arogozhnikov/arogozhnikov.github.io/_posts/2020-10-01-dont-write-cli.markdown

 - CLIs are detached from essential code, which in most cases is disadvantage.
   <details markdown="1">
     <summary >more on this</summary>
-    Forcing users to use CLI means: stay away from my code, you'd better deal with it.
+    Forcing users to use CLI means: stay away from my code, you'd better not deal with it.
-    If your target audience can code a bit (otherwise why do they use CLI?), that's not an optimal way &mdash; if something went wrong, do you want to directly see the code+calls that failed or do you want to add several minutes/hours walking thru command args parsing machinery someone else wrote?
+    If users can code a bit (otherwise why do they use CLI?), that's not an optimal way &mdash; if something went wrong, do you want to directly see the code+calls that failed or do you want to add several minutes/hours walking thru command args parsing machinery someone else wrote?
-    You help users, users help you.
+    You help users, and users help you.
     While being questionable in small projects,
     this virtual fence becomes more and more obvious when parsing logic grows.
   </details>